ibm-cloud-docs/security-compliance/collector-customer.md

    | Registration key | Provide the registration key.
 This can be found in the table on the **Collectors** page of the {{site.data.keyword.compliance_short}} UI.
 Expand the details for the collector that you want to register and copy the key. |
    {: caption="Table 3.
 Collector installation prompts" caption-side="top"}

    The registration key is active for 24 hours.
-Installation must be complete and the collector activated within that timeframe.
+Installation must be complete and the collector activated within that time frame.
    {: important}

 10. Confirm that everything is installed.